Mother’s Day Inspiration in the Cottage Garden

 Here's a fun idea!
 Plant an elevated herb garden.
 This one is from Hammacher Schlemmer.
 Here are some more options.

-Share Your Divided Perennials with Your Mom
+Share Your Divided Perennials

-Create a Flower Arrangement from Your Garden
+Create a Garden-Fresh Flower Arrangement

 Make a Hanging Basket